-The State of Illinois and many local governments offer incentives, such as tax abatements and credits, to subsidize revenue-generating development and attract or retain specific businesses.
+The State of Illinois and many local governments offer financial incentives to subsidize revenuegenerating development and attract or retain specific businesses.
+These incentives can take many forms like tax preferences, abatements, and credits; non-tax cash grants and loans; or other subsidies like infrastructure investments, training and education subsidies, fee waivers, and land write-downs.
 Businesses can capitalize on competition among neighboring states and localities while drawing on the same labor pool, supply chain, natural resources, and other assets that actually underpin their profitability.
 As a result, poorly coordinated or targeted economic development incentives result in public expenditures for limited economic gain.
 Direct investment and financial incentives remain the prevailing way that many state and local governments seek to attract businesses.
 Yet this strategy is no match for the complex demands of economic growth and resilience, which depend on the formation and expansion of businesses native to the region.